maymeret/master_thesis/README.md

 # master_thesis
-Here are some of the scripts I wrote for my Master's thesis.
-The main purpose is to have transparency regarding my post-processing.
+Here are the important scripts I wrote for my Master's thesis.
+The primary purpose is to have transparency regarding my post-processing.
 If you notice anything that could be improved, please write to me; I'm always happy to receive tips.
+The beginning of a lot of the scripts is repetitive because they all read in the same data, etc., so if I were you, I'd skip the first third of each script :)